morkvaivan/simple-twitter/README.md

 Used [Spring Boot MVC](https://spring.io/).

-There are bugs.
+It's just for fun so there are bugs.
 Don't hesitate to create an issue to report a bug.